jlempen/MateBook-13-2019-OpenCore/README.md

 4. Press enter
 5. Restart

 The `VoltageShift.kext` undervolting tool is already included and enabled in this repository's `Kexts` folder.
-To be able to launch the `voltageshift` command line tool from anywhere, copy [VoltageShift from the Tools folder](https://github.com/jlempen/Surface-Go-2-OpenCore/blob/main/Tools/VoltageShift-EFI.zip) to your `/usr/local/bin` folder by entering `sudo cp voltageshift /usr/local/bin/` in the macOS terminal after navigating to the folder where you downloaded and unzipped the `voltageshift` executable file.
+To be able to launch the `voltageshift` command line tool from anywhere, copy [VoltageShift from the Tools folder](https://github.com/jlempen/MateBook-13-2019-OpenCore/blob/main/Tools/VoltageShift-EFI.zip) to your `/usr/local/bin` folder by entering `sudo cp voltageshift /usr/local/bin/` in the macOS terminal after navigating to the folder where you downloaded and unzipped the `voltageshift` executable file.

 Refer to the instructions found in the [VoltageShift repository](https://github.com/sicreative/VoltageShift), as well as to the excellent howto found in [zearp's repository](https://github.com/zearp/Nucintosh#undervolting).

-## Details of the modified UEFI Firmware variables
+## More information on the modified UEFI Firmware variables
 | VarName | VarOffset | VarStore | From | To |
 | ---------------- | -- | -- | --------- | --------- |
 | CFG Lock | 0x3E | 0x3 (CpuSetup) | 0x1 (Enabled) | 0x0 (Disabled) |